 What we can fund

 We can provide capital funding only.
-Any revenue costs associated with the project must be met by yourself and not included in your project expenditure costs.
+Any revenue costs associated with the project must be met by you and not included in your breakdown of project expenditure costs.

 You must spend grants on lasting assets such as a building or equipment.

-We cannot fund revenue projects or provide revenue funding to support a capital project.
+We are not able to fund revenue-only projects or provide the revenue funding required for your overall project.

 Examples of what the capital funding can be used for (this is not an exhaustive list):